Literate-Computing/literate-computing.github.io/index.md

 </small>

 ## Literate Computing tools
-The goals for Literate Computing tools are:
+Literate Computing Tools are our enhancements to Jupyter for achieving following goals:
+- <small>Giving awareness where you are; the cells are colored depending on their statuses.
+You can see how operation is in progress and whether it has been succeeded.
+Light Cyan, Linen and Pink represent "running", "finished successfully" and "finished with errors" respectively.</small>

-- Preventing miss-operation; once a cell has been executed, it “freezes” against unintended execution.
-Also you can “lock” cells for unintended modification.
+- <small>Preventing miss-operation; once a cell has been executed, it “freezes” against unintended execution.
+Frozen cells will not be executed nor edited until those will be unfrozen.</small>
-- Adding a perspective into a notebook; markdown’s hierarchy is collapsible as document according to your focus.
-However, embedded cells underneath are represented as dots and run through with a click as a routine procedure.
+- <small>A good operational outlook; as an enhancement for collapsible headings, collapsed code cells underneath are represented as bricks.
+The number of bricks represent operational complexities.
+Plus, you can run through whole bricks (collapsed code cells) with one click as a routine procedure.
+The progress is also represented by color changes of bricks.</small>
+- <small>Assure traceability; infrastructure operation can generate massive output lines.
+LC_wrapper kernel summarizes output lines and simultaneously all original output lines are saved into an individual file with a time stamp at each execution.
+You can investigate whole output and compare with previous results for reviewing.</small>

 ## Try the Demo